smatzana/Shakespeare-on-Spark/README.md

-# Process the body of Shakespeare works
+# Process the body of Shakespeare works using Spark
 ## Find some interesting stats

  * Top Five words